Lab (410) 246-3020

 Genome Organization in Development, Tissue Homeostasis, and Aging

 The nuclear lamina and chromatin-bound proteins are known to regulate genome organization in interphase cells, yet how cells in different lineages acquire and maintain their unique genome architecture has remained poorly understood.
-We use various tools in genetics, genomics (ChIP-seq and RNA-seq), cell biology, and biochemistry to study how genomes obtain their organization in stem cells (including ES cells) and during development.
+We use various tools in genetics, genomics (such as ChIP-seq and RNA-seq), cell biology, and biochemistry to study how genomes obtain their organization in stem cells (including ES cells) and differentiated cells isolated from tissues.
 We also analyze whether such organization plays a role in lineage specification or terminal differentiation, how such organization is maintained in adulthood, and whether genome dis-organization leads to age-associated diseases.
-For example, our recent study has demonstrated that lamin-B (the major structural component of the nuclear lamina) is not required for lineage specification during development, but it is essential for proper organogenesis.
+For example, our recent studies demonstrate that lamin-B (the major structural component of the nuclear lamina) is not required for early lineage specification during development, but it is essential for proper organogenesis.
+Aging-associated lamin-B loss in Drosophila fat bodies (equivalent to human fat and liver) leads to system inflammation and gut hyperplasia.
 These and other ongoing studies in the lab are allowing us to dissect the role of genome organization in the context of development, tissue function, and aging.

 The Influence of Cell Morphogenesis on Cell Fate Decisions

-We use the pre-implantation mouse embryos to study how the morphology and physical property of a cell influence its transcriptional network.
+We use mouse embryos to study how the morphology and physical property of a cell influence its transcriptional network during differentiation.
 The development of the pre-implantation embryo affords a unique opportunity for this study because the first lineage specification occurs in a small number of initially similar cells independent of signal induction from other tissues.
 By applying two-photon live-imaging and computational modeling and tracking, we have uncovered unique cellular behaviors that are coupled with lineage specification during pre-implantation development.
 These observations have allowed us to use two-photon microscopy to further analyze how various physical and chemical perturbations of cell morphology influence the expression of lineage specification genes.
+As the nuclear lamina is connected to both chromatin and cytoskeleton, we hope that these efforts will help to uncover the morphological code that directs tissue building.